Raipur Daba: Demography

 As of 2011, Raipur Daba has a total number of 288 houses and population of 1271 of which 631 include are males while 640 are females according to the report published by Census India in 2011.
 The literacy rate of Raipur Daba is 81.23% higher than the state average of 75.84%.
-The population of children under the age of 6 years is 104 which is 8.18% of total population of Raipur Daba, and child sex ratio is approximately 891 as compared to Punjab state average of 846.
+The population of children under the age of 6 years is 104 which is 8.18% of total population of Raipur Daba, and child sex ratio is approximately 891 as compared to the Punjab State average of 846.

 Most of the people are from Schedule Caste which constitutes 51.85% of total population in Raipur Daba.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 343 people were engaged in work activities out of the total population of Raipur Daba which includes 318 males and 116 females.
 According to census survey report 2011, 97.70% workers describe their work as main work and 2.30% workers are involved in Marginal activity providing livelihood for less than 6 months.